Please read the FAQ Page for more tips and important info!

 Mini Plush Lops are "House Rabbits."
 They must live indoors to be the healthiest and happiest.
 All other breeds can be either indoor or outdoor rabbits.
-Our hope is that all rabbits sold at Ellie's Rabbitry will go to indoor homes so they can be true members of your family.
+My hope is that all rabbits sold at Ellie's Rabbitry will go to indoor homes so they can be true members of your family.

 Wire Bottomed Cages

 Order ASAP!
 Typically takes several weeks to ship.

 * Easy Cleanup